asifsaifi92/BindingDemo1/README.md

 # BindingDemo1
-### H3This is a first sample for data binding in Android kotlin.
+### This is a first sample for data binding in Android kotlin.